 Another big downside to Skillshare is the fact that it’s not curated to include educational or entertainment options.
 Sure, you can follow your favorite Skillshare authors and Coursework people and find out what other skills they offer and classes they have, but they don’t have dedicated channels that are devoted for those subject; so you might get one or three courses on a subject, and that’s it as opposed to a YouTube channel offering dozens of videos that go in depth on the subject or skill.

 All in all, your mileage will vary between the two in terms of how they approach the different subject matter.
-Which one is better is actually sort of a hard question to answer, because the concepts of learning is so different on each that it’s not uncommon for people to simply pay for a Skillshare account and then learn on both it, and YouTube to round out their online education.
+Which one is better is actually sort of a hard question to answer because the concepts of learning are so different on each that it’s not uncommon for people to simply pay for a Skillshare account and then learn on both it and YouTube to round out their online education.

 So no matter what platform you use, you still win in the end.